White House threatens FDA chief’s job over vaccine approval

 “This is an untrue representation of the phone call with the Chief of Staff,” Hahn said in a statement.
 “The FDA was encouraged to continue working expeditiously on Pfizer-BioNTech’s EUA request.
 FDA is committed to issuing this authorization quickly, as we noted in our statement this morning.”

-The FDA said earlier Friday that it “will rapidly work” to grant emergency use of the vaccine.
+The FDA said earlier Friday that it “will rapidly work” to finalize emergency use of the vaccine.

 Dr. Ashish Jha, dean of Brown University’s school of public health, called the pressure an “unforced error” by the White House that could chip away at public confidence in a vaccine.